isomerpages/moe-chijsjc/_academic-development/Humanities.md

 ##### **Social Studies**

 * Current Affairs Quiz (Monthly) for all levels
-*   Global Classroom Experience (Virtual Learning Journey to Thailand and Philippines) for Sec 1-3 students
+* Global Classroom Experience (Virtual Learning Journey to countries in ASEAN) for Sec 1-3 students
 * CPF Game On!
 Programme and Workshop for all Sec 3NA/ 3Exp students
-*   3Exp/3NA Issues Investigation: Singaporeans and Migrants
+* Sec 3Exp/3NA Issues Investigation: What does citizenship mean to students?
-*   Learning Journey to the Parliament House (2022)
+* S.U.R.E Programme- Combating Fake News by NLB (Assembly Programme)

 ![](/images/Curriculum/Humanities/H5.png)